Toward A Causal Framework for Modeling Perception

-which simplifies reasoning about $P(\mathbf{X})$, as it states that $X_i$ is conditionally independent of all other variables given its parents $X_{pa(i)}$.
+which simplifies reasoning about $P(\mathbf{X})$, as it states that $X_i$ is conditionally independent of its non-descendants given its parents $X_{pa(i)}$.
 This property is known as the \textit{Markovian condition} \cite{Peters2017}.

 For the hypothetical scenarios, or \textit{what if}, it is possible to generate new distributions of $P(\mathbf{X})$ by intervening the SCM $\mathcal{M}$.
 This is because SCMs build on an interventionist account of causality \cite{Woodward2005MakingThigsHappen}.
 An intervention on a single variable $X_i$ is done via the \textit{do-operator}, $do(X_i=x_i)$, which replaces the structural equation in $\mathbf{F}$ for the variable $X_i$ with the value $x_i$.
 Interventions apply similarly for multiple variables, $do(X_i=x_i, X_j=x_j)$, replacing the structural equations for each variable individually.
 Let $\mathcal{I}_{\mathbf{X}}$ denote the \textit{set of all interventions}, which is an index set with each index representing a specific intervention on the variables $\mathbf{X}$.
 We use $\emptyset \in \mathcal{I}_{\mathbf{X}}$ to denote the null intervention.
 As \citet{DBLP:conf/uai/RubensteinWBMJG17} demonstrate, $\mathcal{I}_\mathbf{X}$ has a \textit{natural partial ordering}, in which for interventions $i, j \in \mathcal{I}_\mathbf{X}, \, i \leq_\mathbf{X} j$ if and only if $i$ intervenes on a subset of the variables that $j$ intervenes on and sets them equal to the same values as $j$.
 For instance, $do(X_i = x_i) \leq_\mathbf{X} do(X_i=x_i, X_j=x_j)$.
 It means the $j$ intervention can be done after the $i$ intervention without needing to change the modifications done by the $i$ intervention on the SCM $\mathcal{M}$.